 Impact Modeler

-The complete sum of experiences that customers go through when interacting with your company and brand.
-It considers the full experience of being a customer. towards the purchase of a product or service.
+As the administrator you configure the marketing funnel.
+The marketing funnel is a model that represents the theoretical customer journey towards the purchase of a product or service.
 It's often depicted as a funnel to illustrate the decrease in numbers that occurs at each step of the process.
 The marketing funnel helps marketers visualize the customer journey and plan their marketing strategies accordingly.

 The following screenshot shows a default setup of a funnel in Plan.